raycast/extensions/extensions/trakt-manager/README.md

 > [!IMPORTANT]
 > Please note that you would need a VIP account to be able to perform actions like add to watchlist or check-in on Trakt.

-> [!WARNING]
+> [!NOTE]
-> Since Trakt doesn't provide a way to get the poster images, this extension makes use of a read only TMDB API key to fetch the poster images from TMDB.
+> Since Trakt doesn't provide a way to get the poster images, this extension makes use of a read only TMDB API bearer token to fetch the poster images from TMDB.

 ## Commands